Tutorial: Azure Active Directory integration with Canvas

 b.
 In the Email textbox, enter the email of user like firstname.lastname@example.org.

 c.
 In the Login textbox, enter the user’s Azure AD email address like email@example.com.

 d.
 Select Email the user about this account creation.

 e.
 Click Add User.

 You can use any other Canvas user account creation tools or APIs provided by Canvas to provision AAD user accounts.

 In this section, you test your Azure AD single sign-on configuration using the Access Panel.

-When you click the Canvas tile in the Access Panel, you should get automatically signed-on to your Canvas application.
+When you click the Canvas tile in the Access Panel, you should be automatically signed in to the Canvas for which you set up SSO.
 For more information about the Access Panel, see Introduction to the Access Panel.

 We'd love to hear your thoughts.
 Choose the type you'd like to provide: